WESTERN AUSTRALIA SOUTHWEST 13 days

 • Visit Fremantle - discover Australia's best-preserved 19th-century port.

-• Fremantle is known for its maritime history, Victorian architecture and the largest convict-built prison in Australia.
+• Fremantle is known for its maritime history, Victorian architecture.

-• The bustling, centrally located, Cappuccino Strip (South Terrace) with al fresco dining and coffee round the clock makes Fremantle a social hub. <Eat and drink>
+• Relax at the bustling, centrally located, Cappuccino Strip (South Terrace) with al fresco dining and coffee round the clock making Fremantle a social hub. <Eat and drink>

 • Activities <Learn more>